-And, in order to move on that, they began to buy Strowger systems from Automatic Electric (applying many of their own requirements and specifications).
-Seeing that this was working out well, their next step was to arrange for a license from Automatic Electric under which they could manufacture Strowger systems themselves (that is, by Western Electric).
+And, in order to move quickly on that, they began to buy Strowger systems from Automatic Electric (applying many of their own requirements and specifications).
+Seeing that this was working out well, their next step (in 1919) was to arrange for a license from Automatic Electric under which they could manufacture Strowger systems themselves (that is, by Western Electric).

 The initial versions were essentially "clones" of the Automatic Electric product, but of course soon they added their own features and designs.
+(One readily visible change was that they changed the heights of the frames to 11'6" from the lesser height that was standard in Automatic Electric systems.)

 Still, the basic switch mechanism remained essentially unchanged, and throughout the history of both product lines, switch parts from Automatic Electric and Western Electric were generally interchangeable.
+In fact, even the somewhat counter-intuitive color codes used by Automatic Electric for switch wring, different from that used on Western Electric products, was retained in Western Electric step-bt-step switches for the rest of that system's life.

-Even when the equipment was purchased from Automatic Electric, the Bell System spoke of the system as the "step by step" system (often abbreviated as "SXS") rather than the "Strowger" system.
+Before long, even when the equipment was purchased from Automatic Electric, the Bell System spoke of the system as the "step-by-step" system (often abbreviated as "SXS") rather than the "Strowger" system.
 And I will refer to the system by that name from here on.
 But I may still on some occasions speak of the switch concept as the "Strowger" switch.